rl-institut/multi-vector-simulator/docs/model/components.rst

 =========================

 Fuel powered conversion assets, such as diesel generators and biogas power plants, are added as transformers.
-The parameters `dispatch_price`, `efficiency` and `installedCap` need to be given for the electrical output power of the diesel generator or biogas power plant.
+The parameters :ref:`dispatch_price <dispatchprice-label>`, :ref:`efficiency <efficiency-label>` and :ref:`installedCap <installedcap-label>` need to be given for the electrical output power of the diesel generator or biogas power plant.
-As described above, the costs for diesel and gas need to be included in the `dispatch_price` of the fuel source.
+As described above, the costs for diesel and gas need to be included in the :ref:`dispatch_price <dispatchprice-label>` of the fuel source.

 .. _energy_providers: